Mazchoo/Cuda-Accelerated-Sewing-Simulation/README.md

       - Maintain a distance of a certain amount to the avatar by applying an offset
       - Apply offset to all remaining vertices on each side
 - [ ] Model sewing forces with multiple pieces
+- [ ] Bonus - automatically predict location of body parts on any humanoid mesh

 ## Some Pictures